 Applicant MARA Application No. Activity Distance from Survey Area Potential for In-Combination Effects Screening In/Out Doyle Shipping Group LIC230019 Site Investigation in the maritime area including reclaimed dockland and surrounding nearshore to aid the design of increased port facilities in support of the ORE industry Approx. 55km No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
-OUT Microsoft Ireland Operations Ltd. LIC230017 Geophysical survey and site investigations for a proposed subsea fibre optic cable having a landfall in Kilmore Quay, County Wexford and to evaluate options for the route traversing Ballyteige Bay, across the Celtic Sea and St Georges Channel to Pembrokeshire, Wales No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
+OUT Microsoft Ireland Operations Ltd. LIC230017 Geophysical survey and site investigations for a proposed subsea fibre optic cable having a landfall in Kilmore Quay, County Wexford and to evaluate options for the route traversing Ballyteige Bay, across the Celtic Sea and St Georges Channel to Pembrokeshire, Wales Approx. 170km No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
 OUT Apollo Submarine Cable System Limited LIC230033 Proposed installation and operation of the 2Africa Submarine Cable System within the Irish Exclusive Economic Zone (EEZ).
-Passes through portion of Survey Route Corridor (0.386 km2) As outlined in the Natura Impact Statement (NIS) prepared for this project: 'This report presents a Natura Impact Statement for the proposed laying of a marine fibre optic cable.
-It outlines the information required for the competent authority to screen for appropriate assessment and to determine whether or not the proposed development, either alone or in combination with other plans or projects, in view of best scientific knowledge and in view of the sites conservation objectives, will adversely affect the integrity of the European site.
-On the basis of the content of this report, the competent authority is enabled to conduct an Appropriate Assessment and consider whether, either alone or in combination with other plans or projects, in view of best scientific knowledge and in view of the sites conservation objectives, will adversely affect the integrity of the European site.'
-Therefore, given the nature of activities proposed under this application, there would be no in-combination effects between them even if they were to occur at the same time.
-OUT Port of Waterford Company LIC230025 Maintenance dredging of accumulated sediments to maintain the port's navigational trade areas Approx. 150km No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
+Passes through portion of Survey Route Corridor (0.386 km2) There is a spatial overlap and potential for temporal overlap.
+The works detailed in LIC230033 involves the installation and operation of an inert fibre optic cable in the deep offshore of Irish waters.
+Out of an abundance of caution, there is the potential for in-combination effects if both projects occur simultaneously.
+Mitigation measures are required.
+IN Port of Waterford Company LIC230025 Maintenance dredging of accumulated sediments to maintain the port's navigational trade areas Approx. 150km No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
 OUT Department of the Environment, Climate & Communications LIC240006 Deployment of the Marine Institute's R.V. to undertake a geophysical survey in the South Coast DMAP to inform future offshore renewable energy development Approx. 40km No spatial overlap and given the nature of activities proposed under each application, there would be no in-combination effects between them even if they were to occur at the same time.
-OUT
+OUT Deep Sea Fibre Networks Ltd. MUL230024 Marine Survey and Site Investigations for a cable route for the PISCES subsea telecoms cable system from a landfall at Ballyloughane County Galway traversing the Irish Maritime Area to the south west of Ireland.
+Approx. 222 km2 overlap with Survey Area There is a spatial overlap and potential for a temporal overlap.
+The works detailed in MUL230024 also involve offshore marine survey works.
+These survey works will utilise survey equipment that produce underwater noise.
+Out of an abundance of caution, there is the potential for in-combination effects if both projects occur simultaneously.
+Mitigation measures are required.
+IN